LarryChiem/2025to26Journal/README.md

 - Followed up with C3 ai cancelling dec 31 and scheduled to jan 6 10am interview.
 - followed up with maria porter for career training.

+Dec 29, 2025
+- Scheduled screening with Microsoft
+- Reviewed 4.
+Median of two sorted Arrays in C#
+- Reviewed 543.
+Diameter of Binary Tree in C#
+- Downloaded .NET on mac